Threading Support API¶

 <__external_threading>header to provide the internal threading API.
 This macro overrides

-- This macro is defined when libc++ expects the definitions of the internal
+This macro is defined when libc++ should use Win32 threads to implement the internal threading API.